SulemanKazi/sulemankazi.github.io/projects/azan.md

-## Investigating a claim about the Muslim call to prayer with Python and Open Data
+## Testing a claim about the Muslim call to prayer with Python and Open Data

-<iframe src="https://giphy.com/embed/sFgvfo0O6S4iYLl0uB" width="800" height="457" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p></p>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/IQg3wbQmg7U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * Table of Contents
 {:toc}

-I read an article about a decade ago which claimed that there is no time on Earth that the Azan (The Muslim call to the five daily prayers, see details below) is not happening somewhere around the globe.
+The original purpose of this experiment was to create a visualization for how the Azan (The Muslim call to the five daily prayers, see details below) moves across the globe in a period of 24H as in the visualization seen above.
+However after doing that, I remembered that I read an article about a decade ago which claimed that there is no time on Earth that the Azan is not happening somewhere on the globe.

-Trying to search for any evidence for this claim led to the same unsubstantiated [vague](https://www.quora.com/Is-the-sound-of-the-Islamic-call-to-prayer-azan-non-stop-across-the-globe)description and some questionable [animations](https://www.youtube.com/watch?v=Q2Rsq6UmfLc) with no data to back them up.
+Trying to search for any evidence for this claim led to an unsubstantiated, [vague](https://www.quora.com/Is-the-sound-of-the-Islamic-call-to-prayer-azan-non-stop-across-the-globe)description and some questionable [animations](https://www.youtube.com/watch?v=Q2Rsq6UmfLc) with no data to back them up.
 I am curious to know if the claim is true.
-Let&#39;s walk through how we can use python, freely available datasets and some heuristics to prove/disprove this and see what we find!
+Let&#39;s walk through how we can use python, freely available open datasets and some heuristics to prove/disprove this and see what we find!

 ## Azan Basics

 Muslims pray five times a day, each prayer is to be performed during a specific interval of the day, determined by the position of the sun.
-The timings are not fixed (wrt the 24 hour clock) and move as the length of the day and night change throughout the year.
+The timings are not fixed (wrt the 24 hour clock) and change as the length of the day and night vary throughout the year.
 The Azan occurs at the start of each interval for the five prayers.

 There are slight [differences](https://www.calislamic.com/fifteen-or-eighteen-degrees-calculating-prayer-and-fasting-times-in-islam/) in the way the solar angles are calculated for Fajr/Isha prayers, in addition there are [edge cases](https://www.astronomycenter.net/accut.html#alt) at higher latitudes which have to be treated differently.